HorizenOfficial/evm-documentation/docs/build.md

 }
 ```

-To compile the sample contract file,run the command:
+To compile the sample contract file, run the command:

 ``
 npx hardhat compile